DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

 Equalize the flux level of one session to another one.
 The last-selected session is equalized to the first-selected one.
+The equalization factor is the ratio of the median flux within the specified wavelength interval.`Equalize` the flux level of one session to another one.
+The last-selected session is equalized to the first-selected one.
 The equalization factor is the ratio of the median flux within the specified wavelength interval.

 ###  Combine two or more sessions